 - 1. Assess the current and future impact of Alzheimer's disease on Missourians. - 2.
 Examine existing services and resources for persons with Alzheimer's and their caregivers. - 3.
 Develop recommendations to respond to the public health crisis of Alzheimer's in Missouri. - 4.
-Ensure inclusion of all ethnic and racial populations that have a higher risk. - 5.
+Ensure all populations at higher risk are consulted. - 5.
 Identify opportunities for the state to partner with federal government entities. - 6.
 Provide information and coordination across all state agencies regarding Alzheimer's. - 7.
 Examine dementia-specific training requirements across health care, adult protective services workers, law enforcement, and all other areas in which staff are involved with the delivery of care to those with Alzheimer's disease and other dementias. - 8.
 Develop strategies to increase the diagnostic rate of Alzheimer's disease in Missouri.